pjfanning/akka-http-session/README.md

 Note that if the token is passed in a form field, the website isn't protected by HTTPS or you don't control all subdomains, this scheme [can be broken](http://security.stackexchange.com/questions/59470/double-submit-cookies-vulnerabilities/61039#61039).
-Currently, setting a custom header seems to be a secure solution, and is what a number of projects do (that's why, when using custom headers to send session data, no additional protection is needed).
+Currently, setting a custom header seems to be a secure solution, and is what a number of projects do (that's why, when usingValue custom headers to send session data, no additional protection is needed).

 It is recommended to generate a new CSRF token after logging in, see [this SO question](http://security.stackexchange.com/questions/22903/why-refresh-csrf-token-per-form-request).
-A new token can be generated using the `setNewCsrfToken` directive.
+A new token can be generated usingValue the `setNewCsrfToken` directive.

 By default the name of the CSRF cookie and the custom header matches what [AngularJS expects and sets](https://docs.angularjs.org/api/ng/service/$http).
 These can be customized in the config.